Hongliang, Zheng, Jiamin, Siwen, and Noushin have attended and presented their work at AIChE, Minneapolis, MN.

-Zheng Li, Jiamin Wang, and Siwen Wang presented their research at the AIChE San Francisco, 2016.
+Zheng Li, and Siwen Wang presented their research at 25th North American Catalysis Society Meeting, Denver, 2017.

 Welcome to Emily Marx and Junwei Luo as the REU (NSF Research Experience for Undergraduates) students in Xin Group for summer research.
 Emily is working on geometric effects of Copper catalysts in CO2 electroreduction using quantum chemical calculations and machine learning.
 Junwei is working on early transition metal nanocatalysts for N2 reduction.